Carolina Kansikas

 Working papers

-Customized cash transfers: financial lives and cash-flow preferences in rural Kenya (with Anandi Mani and Paul Niehaus)
+Structuring cash transfers: cash flow preferences, seasonality, and financial decisions in rural Kenya (with Anandi Mani and Paul Niehaus)

-- We examine the preferences of low-income households in Kenya over the structure of unconditional cash transfers.
-We find, first, that most preferred lumpy transfers, and some preferred deferred receipt -- unlike the structures typical of safety-net programs, but consistent with evidence on the financial challenges of poverty.
-Second, modest deferral of transfers increased income 1.5 years later.
-Finally, small changes in cash flow around the time of decision-making about transfer structure affected demand for deferral, with large downstream consequences.
+We examine the preferences of low-income households in Kenya over the structure of unconditional cash transfers.
+Most preferred lumpy transfers, and some preferred deferred receipt—in contrast to the typical structures of safety-net programs, but consistent with evidence on the financial challenges of poverty.
+Turning to consequences, receiving transfers later in the year raised income 1.5 years later—but willingness to defer receipt was sensitive to small changes in cash flow around the time of decision-making.
 Taken together, these results illustrate how adapting cash transfer design to the decision-making environment of those in poverty could improve financial choices and outcomes.

 Gender equality through turnover: Quasi-experimental evidence from term limit reforms in Italy (with Manuel Bagues)